 Raising Wagyu cattle on grass is like most things in life — easy when you know how.

-Like any good recipe growing grass-fed wagyu relies on great ingredients.
-Our ingredients include great genetics, carefully designed systems and processes, quality feed all year round and most importantly — finely tuned specialist grass farmers.
+Our ingredients include great genetics, carefully designed systems and processes, quality feed all year round and most importantly, finely tuned specialist grass farmers.
+Here, you’ll get to meet some of them and learn what makes them tick, why they’ve chosen First Light and what they enjoy about working with our team.

-We started out with full blood wagyu cattle and quickly worked out they are not well suited to a 100% grass-fed system.
-Today all First Light Grass-fed wagyu cattle are the progeny of full blood Wagyu bulls across one of 2 cow herd systems — traditional (predominantly Angus) beef cows, and New Zealand dairy (Friesian/Jersey cross — otherwise known as ‘Kiwi’) cows.
+But first, a little bit more about our animals.
+Back in the beginning, we started out with full blood Wagyu cattle and quickly worked out they are not well suited to a 100% grass-fed system.
+Today all First Light grass-fed Wagyu cattle are the progeny of full blood Wagyu bulls across one of two cow herd systems — traditional (predominantly Angus) beef cows, and New Zealand dairy (Friesian/Jersey cross — otherwise known as ‘Kiwi’) cows.

-We looked all over the internet and couldn’t find any information on raising grass-fed beef cattle, so we decided to write it down, take some video footage and share it with you so you can stop guessing.
+We looked all over the internet and couldn’t find any information on raising grass-fed beef cattle, so we decided to create some ourselves, and have shared it with you here.

 This is our breeding program for our hill country sheep and beef farmer.
 Full blood wagyu bulls are put out with Angus heifers and mixed age cows in Spring.
 9 month’s later wagyu calves, known for their easy calving, are born and graze at foot with their mothers.
 Calves are weaned at 200kg or 6 months of age, they are mobbed up with their mates and either stay on farm or leave home for greener pastures.